Professional supervision and consultation

 Contact me at any time to discuss your professional requirements — if I’m not able to help you directly I might know someone who can.

 Cambridge Supervision Training

-For six years I was a tutor and administrator for the CST partnership, which runs accredited Diploma courses for trainee supervisors and organises CPD events for supervisors in the health professions.
+For six years I was a tutor and administrator for the CST partnership, which runs accredited Diploma courses and CPD events for supervisors in the health professions.
 I’m proud to be part of CST now as an Associate.